nichelicorn/JavaScript30/19 - Webcam Fun/README.md

 # JavaScript30 no. 19 - Fancy Webcam

+*This project requires a local server - download the repo to run locally 🙃*

 🚧 Still under construction!
 The next step is to add a feature to change filter effects with a button click.
 So far, this works on one effect, but causes glitches when attempting to switch to another effect.

 #### Goals